 The car has a much better ground-clearance in comparison to the cars it will be pitched against.
 A higher ground-clearance generally means it being obvious in the looks as well but the design team seems to have done a great job here.
 The curved design of the rear-end and the tail-lights work perfectly and make sure the higher GC does not look out of sync at the wheels.
 If you leave the slightly flimsy-looking plastic that seems to have been used for the knobs and switches aside, I absolutely loved all other visual aspects of the car.

 I was given a diesel version of the car.
-In my team neither Maintreni nor the other member of my team knew driving, a fact I was really happy about 😉 .
-Only I get to drive the entire stretch 🙂 .
+In my team, neither Maintreni nor the other member of my team knew driving, a fact I was really happy about ;).
+Only I get to drive the entire stretch :).
 I found the leg-room to be pretty good even after I had pulled the seat towards the front to the maximum.
-The tilt-steering was another nice to have feature which I liked.
-The first couple of kilometres through the winding and beautiful roads of South Goa, I drove slow.
+The tilt-steering was another nice to have, a feature which I really liked.
+The first couple of kilometers through the winding and beautiful roads of South Goa, I drove slow.
 I wanted to first get a feel of the car first before trying anything fancy with it.

 Zica Tiago.
 It did not have a steering like the ford hatch-backs which give you a solid feel but was not very light either.